 Why it works: Literary Paris, timeless charm

 This spot always feels like stepping into a Parisian novel.
 The exterior alone with books spilling outside and Notre-Dame nearby, offers plenty of photo opportunities.
-I usually take photos outside, then wander across the street for quieter angles near the river.
+Take photos outside, then wander across the street for quieter angles near the river.

 Just remember: photography inside the bookstore isn’t allowed.